internetbird/AOC2016/README.md

 # AOC2016
-Solutions ti Advent Of Code 2016 event with C#/.NET Core
+Solutions to Advent Of Code 2016 event with C#/.NET Core

 The [BirdLib](https://github.com/internetbird/birdlib) code library is required to use this project